hfu622/2DIBPP-DJDpp/README.md

 ## Notice

 * All input numbers should be **integers**.
+To improve accuracy, we preprocessed the data by multiplying all coordinates by a scaling factor.
 * If the input file is **.txt**, make sure that each line starts with a **space**.
-* The web visualization uses the top-left corner of each bin as the origin, while our code uses the bottom-left corner.
-To view the packing result in the **correct orientation**, simply flip the images upside down.
-* TODO: 精度问题